Computing, IT and Creative iMedia

 Sixth Form (Years 12, 13)

-A level Computer Science
+A level Computer Science (this is no longer available)

 Computer Science is the study of how computers work and how they are programmed.
 During this course you will learn the Python programming language.